Showing posts with label Hardware. Show all posts

 Atari 1040 STf

-I've bought an Atari ST off eBay which also included an SM125 monitor.
+I've bought an Atari ST and SM125 of eBay.
 However, both are in terrible condition!
-Very dirty with many battle scars and also what looks like scorch marks near the power unit area.
-Anyhow, I took the chance and ended up winning the bid for a shocking 99 pence.
+Very dirty with many battle scars and what looks like scorch marks near the power unit area.
+I took the chance and won the bid for a shocking 99 pence.
 Yep, less than one pound and that included the monitor as well :-)

-Once home, I began the cleaning - which took a long time!!
-This poor old computer must have suffered fire damage at some point in its life judging by the scorch marks inside.
-It also appears to have suffered other damage at some time as I saw several repair company stickers inside.
-Funnily, I needed to hoover around the floppy drive area because of a soot-like sludge that looked like tar.
-Plus also a thick bunch of spider webs covering all the cables.
+Once home, I began the cleaning - it took a long time!!
+This old computer must have suffered fire damage at some point judging by the scorch marks inside.
+Also, it seems to have suffered more damage with several stickers from different repair companies.
+I hoovered around the floppy drive because of a soot-like sludge that looked like tar.
+Plus a thick bunch of spider webs covered the cables.
 Quite the toxic state!

-Well, after all the hard work, I'm so happy to have this marvellous ST up and running!
-Plus the SM125 is a fantastic monitor that still looks great.
+After all that work, I'm happy to have this marvellous ST running!
+Plus the SM125 is a fantastic monitor.
 To think of its previous condition with the keyboard grime, burn marks, and all that weird thick sludge is gross.
 For once, eBay has produced a bargain and I'm glad to have rescued this beautiful old computer.

 SysInfo reports it to be a 1040 STF with TOS 1.00 and 1MB RAM ...and all for 99 pence.
 Woop Woop!

-Filthy but even worse inside thanks to a thick sludge and many cobwebs!!
+Filthy on the outside but worse inside with a thick sludge and cobwebs!!

 Sunday, June 12, 2016